Hot flashes, body aches, mood swings, weight gain.

 - Moving with Menopause: This collection of classes created in partnership with Elektra Health features a mix of workouts, mindfulness and restorative classes, and educational talks to help better manage symptoms you may experience throughout menopause.
 In this ground-breaking series, we help mitigate body composition changes, brain fog, bone density and muscle mass loss, sleep problems, fatigue, and more while empowering you with the knowledge to understand what your body needs along the way.

 - Pelvic Floor Strengthening: This one is for pelvic floor strengthening.
 The first workout in the series will help women identify what and where the pelvic floor muscles are and how to use them.
 From there, the series builds in intensity so that women discover how to use their pelvic floor in other programs on the streaming platform.

 Embracing the changes in your body and working with your body during this phase can not only improve your symptoms but improve your quality of life.
 Understanding the changes to your body and empowering yourself with a plan to meet your health goals will set you up for success as you move into this phase of life.
 Proper nutrition, self care and appropriate movement programs are excellent tools to improve and maintain your lifestyle goals.

 Pvolve Trainer & VP of Talent and Training

 Antonietta Vicario is a mover and educator, a mother, and a lover of life among many other things!
 Currently the Vice President of Talent and Training for

-Dr. Amy Hoover is P.volve’s Doctor of Physical Therapy and the owner and operator of APHysio LLC, wellness practice that specializes in manual therapy, pre and post-natal care, pelvic floor disorders and more.
-Here at P.volve, she’s able to share her expertise directly with our community as it applies to the method and its impact on the body.
+Dr. Amy Hoover is Pvolve’s Chief Physical Therapist, member of the Clinical Advisory Board, and the owner and operator of APHysio LLC, wellness practice that specializes in manual therapy, pre and post-natal care, pelvic floor disorders and more.
+Here at Pvolve, she’s able to share her expertise directly with our community as it applies to the method and its impact on the body.